zhangjiajun/crawler_python/README.md

-this scrpit is for web_crawler. for the use
+this scrpit is for web information get
+#author jiajunzhang<jzhang@suse.com>

 `